oglimmer/traefik-plugin-auth-oidc/README.md

 ### OIDC Authentication

-1. Configure your OIDC provider with the redirect URI ending in `/oauth2/callback`
+1. Configure your OIDC provider with the redirect URI (e.g., `https://your-app.com/oauth2/callback` or `https://your-app.com/ui/oauth2/callback`)
 2. Add the middleware to your Traefik configuration with OIDC parameters
 3. Apply the middleware to your routes